Question 74·Medium·Inferences

 Now compare the choices:

-Therefore, the best completion is: A) the higher gains among attendees may be due in part to self-selection by more motivated students rather than the workshops themselves.
+Therefore, the best completion is: the higher gains among attendees may be due in part to self-selection by more motivated students rather than the workshops themselves.